iGentAI/ferrous/docs/LUA_VM_ARCHITECTURAL_ISSUES.md

 ## Conclusion

-While the core VM architecture issues have been fixed, there are still significant architectural gaps in memory management, transaction patterns, and error handling.
+The core VM architecture issues have been fixed, making the VM capable of executing basic to moderately complex Lua scripts.
+Tables can now be properly returned from scripts, and opcodes are correctly implemented according to the Lua 5.1 specification.
+However, there are still significant architectural gaps in memory management, upvalue handling, transaction patterns, and error handling.
 These should be addressed systematically while completing the standard library and before moving to Redis integration.

-The most critical issue to address is the memory management system, as unbounded memory growth will make the VM unsuitable for long-running or production applications.
+The most critical issues to address are the upvalue/closure system and memory management, as these limitations will prevent the VM from running many real-world Lua scripts.